M42/dedekind-reals/README.md

 define propositional truncation.

 This is work in progress and it is just meant as an exercise.
-It uses `--type-in-type` (in a way that can break soundness) to avoid the type of the real numbers residing in a higher universe; and many proofs are incomplete.
+It uses `--type-in-type` (in a way that could break soundness) to avoid the type of the real numbers residing in a higher universe; and many proofs are incomplete.
 In any case, compiling `Reals.agda` creates an executable that successfully computes the first digits of the binary